anfastk/E-Commerce-Website/README.md

 - **Admin Panel:** [http://localhost:8080/admin/login](http://localhost:8080/admin/login)

-## Deployment on AWS with Nginx
+## 🌍 Deployment on AWS with Nginx

-1. Set up an EC2 instance and install Golang & PostgreSQL.
+1️⃣ Set up an EC2 instance and install Golang & PostgreSQL.

-2. Clone the repository and set up environment variables.
+2️⃣ Clone the repository and set up environment variables.

-3. Install and configure Nginx to reverse proxy the Golang server.
+3️⃣ Install and configure Nginx to reverse proxy the Golang server.

-4. Set up SSL/TLS security using Let's Encrypt.
+4️⃣ Set up SSL/TLS security using Let's Encrypt.

-5. Run the application in production mode.
+5️⃣ Run the application in production mode.

+6️⃣ Run the Application – Start the Golang server in production mode.